-Higher-risk roles: We provide face-to-face detailed training for colleague populations which have more direct control of Modern Slavery risk.
-This includes Commercial teams, Asia-based Sourcing teams, HR teams and other key Operational roles (such as Distribution Centre Managers).
-In-depth training has been in place for a number of years within the Travis Perkins Group in-house training system.
+Higher-risk roles: We provide face-to-face detailed training for colleagues whose roles may be more likely to involve exposure to Modern Slavery risk.
+This includes Commercial teams, our Asia based Sourcing teams, HR teams and other key operational roles (such as Distribution Centre Managers).
+In-depth training using the Travis Perkins Group in-house training system has been in place for a number of years.
 A new in-depth training module was launched in 2020 and has since been delivered to most of the higher-risk colleagues (see next section).
-Roll-out of the new module will continue into 2021 and will be repeated (or at least refreshed) annually.
+Roll-out of the new module will continue into 2021 and will be repeated or refreshed annually